material-components/material-components-android/docs/components/Snackbar.md

 By default, `Snackbar`s will be anchored to the bottom edge of their parent view.
-However, you can use the `setAnchorView` method to make a `Snackbar` appear above a specific view within your layout, e.g. a `FloatingActionButton`.
+However, you can use the `setAnchorView` method to make a `Snackbar` appear above a specific view within your layout, for example a `FloatingActionButton`.

 ```kt
 Snackbar.make(...)